haasr/lrbc_site/README.md

 You may want debug on to initially test your site before adding SSL encryption but don't forget to set DEBUG = False in the settings after initial testing.

+##### 4) Put your IP address on the No-Log List

+If you are administrating the website, you probably access the pages often.
+While this is not going to inflate unique visits too badly (a *unique* visit means the server had to issue a new cookie; your browser will use the same cookie thereafter until it is closed), but you can easily inflate the page views since each page view is logged in the database (you can delete views and visits from the admin menu > "Views and SEO"
+> "Pages Viewed" or "Unique Visits"; the hamburger menu on the top right of either of those pages will have options to clear these records.

+To prevent inflating the views, you can put your IPv4 address in the IP No-Log List.
+From the admin menu choose "Denylists" > "IP No-Log List".
+Anyone who is editing the site frequently probably ought to put her or his IP address on thie list so the page view metrics are not inflated.

+    By the way, the cookies I use store absolutely no sensitive information, the only thing they store is a timestamp of the browser's last request.
+    I log the location information from unique visits simply by using a lib called ip2geotools (https://pypi.org/project/ip2geotools/) to lookup
+    the country, region, and city of the IP address that appears in the request header.

 ### Recommendations